Unlock Your Growth Potential: Introducing the SPOE Matrix

 Example: A local retail store struggling with operational inefficiencies and facing stagnant market demand should prioritize cost control, process improvements, and staff training.

 Research by McKinsey shows that companies focusing on operational excellence and strategic planning are 30% more likely to achieve sustained growth.
-This highlights the importance of internal stability before pursuing market opportunities.

 Low Internal Readiness, High Market Growth Potential